John T. Cutting: Biography

-Enlisted in Taylor's Chicago Battery at the outbreak of the Civil War and served until July 20, 1862.

-Reenlisted January 4, 1864, in the Chicago Mercantile Battery, in which he served until the close of the war.
+Cutting enlisted in Taylor's Chicago Battery at the outbreak of the American Civil War and served until July 20, 1862.
+He then reenlisted on January 4, 1864, in the Chicago Mercantile Battery, in which he served until the close of the war.

-He moved to California in 1877 and established a wholesale fruit and commission business.
+Cutting moved to California in 1877 and established a wholesale fruit and commission business.

 He was a member of the National Guard of California, and subsequently assisted in the organization of the Coast Guard, of which he later became brigadier general in command of the Second Brigade.
+His staff surgeon was future governor George Pardee.

+Congress

 Cutting was elected as a Republican to the Fifty-second Congress (March 4, 1891 – March 3, 1893).

 He declined to be a candidate for renomination in 1892.

+Later career

-In 1894 settled in New York City, where he became interested in the automobile industry.
+In 1894 Cutting settled in New York City, where he became connected with the automobile industry.

 He retired to Westport, New York, in 1907.

+Death and burial

 He died in Toronto, Ontario, Canada, November 24, 1911.

 He was interred in Hillside Cemetery, Westport, New York.